Can an Auto Fraud Lawyer in California Help if a Dealer Changes My Interest Rate After Signing the Contract?

 Why Do Dealers Change Financing After You Sign?

 Some dealerships use a tactic called yo-yo financing—and it’s exactly as unstable as it sounds.
+The process of yo-yo financing can involve multiple steps where the dealer manipulates the terms after the initial sale.

 Here’s how it works: